Scattering amplitudes in Quadratic Graivty in a general formalism: Introduction

 \section{Introduction}

-Stelle's gravity \cite{stelle1}-\cite{stelle2} is a renormalizable gravity model, which contains a massless mode and two massive ones.
+Quadratic Gravity, or Stelle gravity \cite{stelle1}-\cite{stelle2} is a renormalizable gravity model, which contains a massless mode and two massive ones.
 In the original reference, the renormalization program for this model was achieved in terms the Slavnov-Taylor quantization method \cite{Slavnov}-\cite{Taylor}.
 However, one of the massive modes contributes to the kinetic energy with a wrong sign, and was interpreted as a ghost which spoils unitarity.
 The theory is of higher order, its equations of motion are of fourth order and its Cauchy problem is well posed \cite{yo2}-\cite{yo3}.
-The unitarity problem was already pointed out as the main issue which obstructs it as a quantum gravity model, at least when the quantization is done around a flat background.
+This unitarity problem is considered the major obstruction of the model, at least for small perturbations around a flat background.